 Other studies show that you can test for pregnancy starting around 10 days post ovulation, with first morning undiluted urine, and still receive accurate results.

-So can an ovulation test be used as a pregnancy test?
+So, can you use an ovulation test as a pregnancy test?

+You may still be wondering, "Can you test for pregnancy with ovulation test?"
 Well technically you could, but it’s not recommended.
-Some women do use ovulation tests to check for pregnancy and it is true that when pregnant, your ovulation test may turn positive.
+Some women do use an ovulation test to test pregnancy and it is true that when pregnant, your ovulation test may turn positive.

 How does this happen, though, considering that ovulation tests detect LH and pregnancy tests detect hCG?